Shherardd/Shherardd/README.md

 <h1 align='center'>
-  i'm Luis Gerardo, I do software, and enjoy doing it
+  I'm Luis Gerardo, I do software, and enjoy doing it
 </h1>